tendermint/images/rbuilder/README.md

 # Requirements And Usage

-The client application's repository must include an `build.sh` executable file in the root folder meant to drive the build process.
-The following environment variables are passed through and made available to the `build.sh` script:
+The client application's repository must include an `.build.sh` executable file in the root folder meant to drive the build process.
+The following environment variables are passed through and made available to the `.build.sh` script:

 * `APP` - the application's name.
 * `VERSION` - the application's version.